 Galway's goal is to deliver superior returns to shareholders by concentrating on the acquisition of properties that have the potential to contain economically recoverable precious and/or base metals reserves.
+Galway does not currently have any active mineral exploration properties.
+See "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."

 Galway Gold Inc. was incorporated pursuant to the Business Corporations Act (New Brunswick) on May 9, 2012 and continued to the Province of Ontario on August 11, 2015.
 Galway Gold's head office is located at 82 Richmond Street East, Toronto, Ontario, Canada, M5C 1P1.
 Galway Gold was incorporated for the sole purpose of participating in the Plan of Arrangement (the "Arrangement") announced October 19, 2012 involving Galway Gold, Galway Metals Inc., Galway Resources Ltd., AUX Acquisition 2 S.àr.1 ("AUX") and AUX Canada Acquisition 2, formerly 2346407 Ontario Inc. ("AUX Canada"), a wholly owned subsidiary of AUX.
-Prior to the close of the Arrangement Agreement, Galway Gold did not carry on any active business.
+Prior to the close of the Arrangement Agreement, Galway did not carry on any active business.

-Under the Arrangement, AUX Canada acquired all of the common shares of Galway Resources not already owned by AUX Canada and its affiliates and pursuant to the Arrangement, Galway Resources shareholders received for each Galway Resources common share: cash consideration of Cdn\$2.05 per share, one Galway Gold common share and one common share in a new exploration and development company, Galway Metals Inc. Under the Arrangement, Galway Resources transferred to Galway Gold, and Galway Gold indirectly holds as assets, the option to acquire 100% interest in Galway Resources' Vetas Gold Project, being an interest in Reina de Oro concession located in the Vetas Mining District in Colombia (the "Vetas Project") and approximately US\$7.6 million in net working capital as at December 31, 2017.
+Under the Arrangement, AUX Canada acquired all of the common shares of Galway Resources not already owned by AUX Canada and its affiliates and pursuant to the Arrangement, Galway Resources shareholders received for each Galway Resources common share: cash consideration of Cdn\$2.05 per share, one Galway Gold common share and one common share in a new exploration and development company, Galway Metals Inc. Under the Arrangement, Galway Resources transferred to Galway Gold, and Galway Gold indirectly holds as assets, the option to acquire 100% interest in Galway Resources' Vetas Gold Project, being an interest in Reina de Oro concession located in the Vetas Mining District in Colombia (the "Vetas Project") and has approximately US\$6.4 million in net working capital as at December 31, 2018.
 Upon completion of the Arrangement, Galway Resources' then existing security holders including AUX Canada and its affiliates owned 90% of Galway Gold's shares outstanding, proportionate to their ownership of Galway at the time the Arrangement was completed, and AUX Canada indirectly owned an additional 10% of Galway Gold's shares via its acquisition of Galway Resources Ltd.

 The Arrangement was completed by way of statutory Plan of Arrangement under the Business Corporations Act (Ontario).
 The Arrangement was approved by Galway Resources' shareholders and warrant holders at a special meeting held on December 17, 2012.
-On January 21, 2013, the Company's common shares commenced trading on the TSX Venture Exchange under the symbol "GLW".
+On January 21, 2013, the Company's common shares commenced trading on the TSX Venture Exchange under the symbol "GLW."